nikitabugrovsky/gemini-function-calling/README.md

     *   **`openai_client.py`:** A concrete strategy that implements the `ApiClient` interface using the `openai` library with Gemini's compatible endpoint.

 3.  **`tools/` directory:**
-    *   **`weather_tool.py`:** This module encapsulates the logic for the `get_current_weather` function, including its communication with external geocoding and weather APIs.
+    *   **`weather_tool.py`:** This module encapsulates the logic for the `get_current_weather` function.
+It now uses the [Open-Meteo API](https://open-meteo.com/) for both geocoding (to get coordinates for a location) and for retrieving weather data.
 The function now returns a more detailed weather forecast, including temperature, wind speed, wind direction, and whether it is day or night.
 The `weathercode` is also translated into a human-readable description.

 When the chatbot runs, it uses the selected client to send the user's prompt to the Gemini model.
 The model can then issue a function call, which the main script executes via the `weather_tool` module.